Why should I choose Beyond Band of Brothers Tours?

 What if I am not a history buff?

 We balance our tours carefully to appeal to both history buffs and those just looking to take an interesting, rewarding vacation.
-On the tour, you will get background information on the respective war, as well as present day information about the European, American, and Vietnamese cities, towns and the countryside we visit.
+On the tour, you will get background information on the relevant war, as well as present-day information about the European, American, and Vietnamese cities, towns and countryside destinations we visit.
 Maps, videos, and presentations give a fuller picture of the events.

 Moreover, our tours present a variety of historical landmarks beyond tanks, guns and battlefields.
-Visiting four European countries one after the other on our Beyond Band of Brothers Tour, for example, allows you to compare how they are similar as members of the European Union, but still different.
+Visiting four European countries one after the other on our Beyond Band of Brothers Tour, for example, allows you to compare how they are similar as members of the European Union but still culturally distinct.
 On our other tours you get to visit places such as Pompeii and the Colosseum in Rome, to name just a few.

-We have specially built our R&R tours to suit both World War II history buffs and non-history buffs alike.
-The tours combine the major military-related sites with the most popular tourist attractions, which were among the favorite destinations of soldiers who were on their Rest & Recuperation leave while serving in Europe during WWII.
-These are ideal for those looking for a more balanced European holiday, while still visiting the most iconic World War II sites..
+We have specially built our R&R tours to suit both World War II history buffs and cultural tourists alike.
+The tours combine the major military-related sites with popular tourist attractions and the favorite destinations of soldiers who were on Rest & Recuperation leave while serving in Europe during WWII.
+These tours are ideal for those who are looking for a more balanced European holiday but still want to visit the most iconic World War II sites.